Installing Shaper

 Binaries

-Section titled “Binaries”Download shaper binaries directly from the Github Releases page.
+Section titled “Binaries”Download Shaper binaries directly from the Github Releases page.

 You need to download the correct binary for your system.